trinodb/docker-images/README.md

 will build the `hdp3.1-base` and all the images depending on it (transitively).

+## Dependency mirror

+Large Apache archives are downloaded only from the `dependency-mirror` GitHub release in `trinodb/docker-images`.
+Each asset name includes its pinned checksum, which is verified before extraction.
+Local `make` builds use the same mirror URLs and require no GitHub token.

+The URLs and expected checksums are listed as YAML in the [CI workflow](.github/workflows/ci.yml).
+Before image builds, pushes, manual runs, and PRs from branches in `trinodb/docker-images` download, verify, and publish missing archives using `actions/github-script`.
+The release workflow reuses this list before its image builds.
+Existing assets are never overwritten, and the mirror release is not marked latest.
+Fork runs only check availability with a read-only token; missing assets must be published by a same-repository CI run.

+To update a dependency, obtain its checksum from the upstream release and update both the Dockerfile and the inline workflow list.
+Checksums are pinned in Git;
+CI never fetches or derives them from the downloaded archive.
+Asset names are `<algorithm>-<checksum>-<original filename>`.

 ## Releasing (pushing) docker image

 To release a new version of the images, run the `release` GitHub Actions (GHA) Workflow.